Outdated or Unsupported Browser Detected

 If the appeal tribunal does not dismiss the appeal, the hearing office may schedule a hearing to take testimony about why the appeal was late.
 The appeal tribunal will determine if the appeal was late for a reason beyond the appellant's control.
 Work or personal obligations, being out of town, or misreading or misunderstanding the determination generally are not considered to be reasons beyond an appellant's control and the appeal tribunal will dismiss the appeal.
 The determination will remain the final disposition of the case.

-If the appellant proves that the reason for the late appeal was beyond his/her/its control, the appeal tribunal may proceed to the merits of the case or order that a later hearing be scheduled on the merits of the case.
+If the appellant proves that the reason for the late appeal was beyond their control, the appeal tribunal may proceed to the merits of the case or order that a later hearing be scheduled on the merits of the case.

 The appellant may withdraw the appeal at any time before an appeal tribunal decision is issued on the merits.
 A withdrawal may be by telephone or in writing to the UI Bureau of Legal Affairs or, if the Hearing Notice has been sent, to the hearing office or the department attorney listed on the Hearing Notice.

-If an appeal is withdrawn, no hearing will be held unless another business is involved in the matter, the other party has also filed an appeal, and that party has not withdrawn its appeal.
+If an appeal is withdrawn, no hearing will be held unless another business is involved in the matter, or the other party has also filed an appeal, and that party has not withdrawn its appeal.
 In that case, the issue appealed by that other party will remain the subject of a hearing and an appeal tribunal decision.
 If all appeals are withdrawn, the determination will remain in effect and become final without further appeal rights.

-Do not wait until the hearing notice is received to notify the hearing office of scheduling conflicts.
+Do not wait until the hearing notice is issued to notify the hearing office of scheduling conflicts.
 Also, keep in mind that parties are expected to make the necessary arrangements to attend the hearing, including taking time off from work or school.

 Once the hearing has been scheduled, postponements are granted only for exceptional circumstances.
 A postponement must be requested as soon as the need for the postponement becomes known.
 Exceptional circumstances do NOT include the retention of an attorney, accountant or other representative immediately prior to the scheduled hearing date.